 - Beyond any registration fee and/or afterparty cover charge (not applicable for every WCPF event), you are not expected to pay anything to take part in the event – however if you wish to hire a shoot location, go for it!
 Just remember to consult your shoot partner before you spring a bill on them.

 - This is a collaborative event, with both photographer and model expected to provide input – please don’t view it as just a “free shoot” and railroad your partner into your own creative vision without consultation.

 - There are studio spaces in Wellington available for hire, however many photographers operate out of whatever space they can find.
 If a photographer you don’t know invites you to shoot at their house, don’t freak out!
 Sometimes it’s just the most convenient space to set up a backdrop and lighting gear.
 Be smart, but shooting at home isn’t necessarily a red flag on its own.

 - Although the organisers take as much care as they can to avoid other events in the region during Photo Fest, there may be other things going on at the same time – be careful when planning your schedule, especially in the summer tourist season in the capital.

 - With Covid-19 looming large in the world, masks will be mandatory for photographers and all participants not being photographed at the time.
 This includes assistants, helpers, makeup artists, etc.

 Wellington Cosplay Photo Fest is a small event that is run by and for the kiwi cosplay community, and we ask that all images posted to social media after the event use the #cosplayphotofest hashtag so that we can share your images and promote the event and the artists who participate.
-We also ask that participants submit their photos for sharing on our website and social media platforms – this is voluntary, but means that we can promote the event online throughout the year.
+We also ask that participants submit their photos for sharing on our website and social media platforms – this means that we can promote the event and our participants online throughout the year.